A Fine Bloody Way to Start a SeriesMartin Chandler |

 The English top five were of the highest quality; Len Hutton, Cyril Washbrook, Bill Edrich, Denis Compton and Wally Hammond.
 The first four were all in their prime, around 30 years of age.
 Hammond was much older, at 43, and had a miserable tour with the bat, but he had topped the First Class averages in the 1946 season, and his travails appear to have been caused at least as much by “non-cricketing” factors as by anno domini.
 Of the other batsmen, Joe Hardstaff was an established Test player.
 Laurie Fishlock was a veteran, and an odd choice, but he had been very successful in 1946.
 Jack Ikin and the batting all-rounders Norman Yardley and Jim Langridge were all reasonable selections.

-England’s wicketkeeper was the young and exuberant Godfrey Evans.
-It was the bowling where England were so weak, although even then they had two world class performers in Alec Bedser and Doug Wright.
+England’s wicketkeepers were the brilliant young stumper Godfrey Evans, and Yorkshireman Paul Gibb.
+The latter was the man in possession and began the series with a Test batting average of more than fifty.
+Gibb was a competent wicketkeeper, but even his most fervent admirers would have to acknowledge he was inferior to Evans behind the stumps.
+It was the bowling where England were weak, although even then they had two world class performers in Alec Bedser and Doug Wright.
 The pace bowling contingent was a mere three, Bedser being supported by Bill Voce and Dick Pollard.
 Voce was 38 and doubtless selected as a result of his stirring deeds in the past.
 He did not take a wicket in the two Tests in the series in which he appeared.
 Pollard was 34 and did not feature in the Tests.
 A huge amount of work therefore fell on Bedser, whose only support came from Yardley and Edrich.
 The story in the spin department was the same the second leg spinner, Peter Smith, failing to provide any penetration in the two Tests in which he played, leaving Wright very much on his own.

 As to whether England were under prepared that is a difficult assertion to support.
 There had been a full domestic season in 1946, and while the arrangements for the tour were put in place more hurriedly than normal there was still a period of almost two months between the team arriving in Australia and starting the first Test.
 The truth is that Sir Donald Bradman had it exactly right when he maintained his warning to his team throughout the series; Don’t feel you are so far on top of these boys that you can give them a chance.
 Give them two more good players and they’d be a difficult lot to topple.